 2. Make sure that you can answer “yes” to all of the eligibility requirements before applying.

 4. Start the application.
-Tell us about yourself, your team, your store, your city, and the community partner you are recommending.
+Tell us about yourself, your team, your store or office, your city, and the community partner you are recommending.
 You will need to create a login and password to access the application.
 You can save your application and come back to it before completing.
-Complete your application by 11:59 pm CST on Friday, June 15th.
+Complete your application by 11:59 pm CST on Saturday, June 15th.

 May 1: Team Member Community First Grant application opens

-June 15: Team Member Community First Grant application and TL Support Form due
+June 15: Team Member Community First Grant application and STL/FTL/TL Support Form due

 Yes!
 We welcome applications from Team Members who are new to the program as well as those who would like to participate again.

-Whole Cities can provide funding to a Community Partner for up to and no more than 4 years.
+Whole Cities can provide funding to eligible Community Partners even if they have participated in all 3 years of Community First Grant funding.
 We focus on funding capital investments to support the long-term success and self-sufficiency of a program well after our grant concludes.

 Every partnership is unique and is determined by the Team Members and Community Partner involved.
-Some Team Members volunteer regularly on their Community Partner’s urban farm while others give periodic technical assistance on a Community Partner’s mobile market.
+For example, some Team Members volunteer regularly on their Community Partner’s urban farm while others give periodic technical assistance on a Community Partner’s mobile market.
 The options are endless.
 Click here to see examples of qualified community partners.

 Whole Cities loves hearing about these partnerships and understanding how we can continue to support the expansion of fresh, healthy food access.
 We will ask Team Members involved in the program to submit a status and final report that includes photos and a progress update on the partnership.